hsk81/yeoman-generator-dizmo/README.md

 npm run build -- --no-lint
 ```

-The double hyphen after `npm run build` is necessary, since it tells NPM to forward the `--no-lint` argument to each build step, which together will build (i.e. `build`) the dizmo.
-If you don't like the four consecutive hyphens, you can provide the script name also after the initial double hyphen:
+The double hyphen after `npm run build` is necessary, since it tells NPM to forward the `--no-lint` argument to each build sub-step, which combined will build the dizmo.
+If you do not like the four consecutive hyphens, you can provide the script name also after the initial double hyphen:

 ```sh
 npm run -- build --no-lint
 ```

-Or more verbosely below you see in its clearest form, how the `build` script is run with the additional argument `--no-lint`:
+Or more verbosely, below you see in its clearest form how the `build` script is run with the additional argument of `--no-lint`:

 ```sh
 npm run-script -- build --no-lint